 The hands of the Pelagos, particularly the hour hand with its characteristic square tip, allow the wearer to distinguish it from the minute hand, at a glance.
 Known in collectors’ circles as “Snowflake”, this feature is emblematic of TUDOR divers’ watches from 1969 onwards.

-The Pelagos is powered with the new TUDOR Manufacture calibre MT5612 movement, providing impressive autonomy.
-Its power reserve of approximately 70 hours means that its wearer can, for example, take off the watch on Friday evening and put it on again on Monday morning without having to wind it.
-In addition to the hour, minute and central second functions, it provides an instant date display visible through an aperture positioned at 3 o'clock.
+The Pelagos models are powered by TUDOR Manufacture Calibres, providing high performance robustness, reliability and precision.
+Their power reserve of approximately 70 hours means that the owner can, for example, take off the watch on Friday evening and put it on again on Monday morning without having to wind it.
+In addition to the hour, minute and central second functions, some models provide an instantaneous jump date display visible through an aperture positioned at 3 o'clock.

 Named LHD for Left Hand Drive, the Pelagos for left-handed divers features a winding stem positioned to the left of the case, so that the watch can be worn on the right wrist.
 In a nod to its past, the TUDOR Pelagos evokes the brand's history of dive watches designed specifically for left-handed professional divers.
 During the 1970s, the French Navy commissioned bespoke models for its left-handed divers.